 After threatening and terrorizing a group of salesmen (no women allowed in this boiler room), Blake gets to his point -- salespeople should "ABC": Always Be Closing.
 According to Blake, regardless of the individual prospect and their needs, the rep's ultimate task is to bring money in the door.

 This kind of selling may have worked in the 1980s, when David Mamet penned the play the movie is based on, but fast-forward to 2017 and things are very different.

 Salespeople today need to follow a totally different mantra: Always Be Helping.

 Blake would never give up control of the sales process to a prospect.
-Yet that’s exactly what a top salesperson in 2016 needs to do.
-The always be closing school of thought ignores prospects’ needs entirely and places the salesperson at the center of the sales process, taking a brute-force approach to closing deals.
+Yet that’s exactly what a top salesperson in 2017 needs to do.
+The "always be closing" school of thought ignores buyer needs entirely and places the salesperson at the center of the sales process, taking a brute-force approach to closing deals.

 What’s a sales rep to do?
 Always be closing?
 Hardly.

 Your job, of course, is still to sell.
 But abandon any strategies that involve force-feeding prospects a product they don’t want and don’t need.
 As Dale Carnegie famously said, people don't want to be sold to -- they want to feel as if they're buying.
 Instead, as your prospect moves through the funnel, provide resources and guidance as they attempt to solve a complicated business problem.
 Always be helping.